Vyral/base-template/_drafts/recapping-you-on-our-summer-market.md

 {% include youtube.html %}

-Lorna Davis joins me today to give you a quick summer market recap.
+<center>Lorna Davis joins me today to give you a quick summer market recap.</center>

 Today I am joined by Lorna Davis, an agent here at Colemere Realty Team, to do a summer market recap.